minuteman1911/atitya/index.md

   All these phenomena can be simulated along with others.
 Eg : stdp and reward based learning can both be present on a particular synapse.

   A simulation in Kobe is based primarily on a computational or functional aspect, rather than the biophysical aspect.
 Meaning, Kobe does not try to model an ideal neuron and an ideal biophysically plausible network of neurons.
 Infact, doing do may be counterproductive, inefficient and a waste of computing power.
-This is a very dangerous assumption that the whole philosophy of Kobe rests on; if proved wrong, if at any point in time, it is proved that an ideal simulation is necessary for generating a complete and an acceptable simulation of conscious behaviour, Kobe would be obsolete.
+This is a very dangerous assumption that the whole idea of Kobe rests on; if at any point in time, it is proved that an ideal simulation is necessary for generating a complete simulation of emergent behaviour, Kobe would be obsolete.
 Proving one would require disproving the other, another purpose for Kobe to exist.
 Ironically, Kobe could lead to its own peril.

 # Software Architecture
-  Kobe as the following top-level structural components:
+  Kobe has the following top-level structural components:
   ### 1. Database
    Kobe uses a caching database ( Redis ) internally to store each node of the entire graph as a json string.
 This makes the whole graph accessible from any device on the local area network.
 Thus Kobe is scalable horizontally with the number of cpu cores.
 Everything is stored on the DB.
   ### 2. Worker